elastic/eland/docs/sphinx/reference/supported_apis.rst

     processing.
 Functions like ``DataFrame.iloc[i]`` or ``DataFrame.transpose()``
     likely won't be implementable in Eland due to this constraint.

-There is a `list of methods gathered from Kaggle <https://github.com/adgirish/kaggleScape/blob/master/results/annotResults.csv>`_ in order of usage for prioritization purposes.

 This list should be automatically generated with ``utils/generate-supported-apis.py`` script instead of being modified manually.